Korean Deep Tech Study: Deep tech ecosystem growth for building an innovation-driven, resilient economy in a new global era

 Korea shows strong foundations in basic science and talent.
 However, the report highlights several structural barriers: an insular, domestically focused startup culture; limited exit opportunities; weak commercialization of scientific research; and poor integration with global capital and markets.

 A key finding is the critical need to lead in bleeding-edge technologies like quantum and nuclear – areas deeply rooted in basic science.
 Yet, the ecosystem lacks traction here, with only 4 quantum startups and no nuclear startups identified in Reddal’s database.
-This signals systemic issues in Korea’s research-commercialization pipeline, where public R&D remains disconnected from private sector innovation.
-The report stresses the need to build stronger bridges between research institutions and the market to spur business formation.

 To evolve into a global deep tech hub, Korea must shed protectionist tendencies and foster an open, collaborative environment where foreign investors, international customers, and global talent can thrive.
 Rather than serving only domestic conglomerates, Korean startups should co-develop solutions for global markets.
 With world-class infrastructure and talent, Korea is well-positioned to act as a testbed and value creation platform for global deep tech ventures.